 The overall strategy for this area is to conserve the rural character of the landscape, the important ecologic resource of wet woodlands and the pastoral farmland with its network of ditches/rhynes and hedgerows.
-There are also key opportunities to enhance and strengthen the character, particularly around the periphery of the area by promoting a sensitive rural/urban interface and encouraging the retention and management of traditional field boundaries.
+There are also key opportunities to enhance and strengthen the character, particularly around the periphery of the area through by promoting a sensitive rural/urban interface and encouraging the retention and management of traditional field boundaries.

-- Conserve the rural, pastoral character of the area. - Consider opportunities for grassland, woodland and wetland habitat creation, particularly in areas which are marginal for farming. - Encourage the replacement and retention of traditional field boundaries, with active cyclical management of the network of ditches/rhynes and hedgerows. - Maintain the pollarded willows and encourage local uses for the cut material. - Promote a sensitive rural/urban interface at Portbury and Portishead consider opportunities for wet woodland planting to provide a boundary feature and visual separation from the expanding urban areas, particularly in association with the new power lines for National Grid. - Enhancement of former landfill/raised sites. - Maintain the distinctive 'empty' valley feel, by limiting development within the central part of the area. - Limit village infill and ribbon development, and where development does take place encourage sensitive use of materials and quality of design. - Water level management required for maintenance of high water tables to preserve organic cultural and palaeoenvironmental evidence.
+- Conserve the rural, pastoral character of the area. - Consider opportunities for grassland, woodland and wetland habitat creation, particularly in areas which are marginal for farming. - Encourage the replacement and retention of traditional field boundaries, with active cyclical management of the network of ditches/rhynes and hedgerows. - Maintain the pollarded willows and encourage local uses for the cut material. - Promote a sensitive rural/urban interface at Portbury consider opportunities for wet woodland planting to provide a boundary feature and visual separation from the expanding urban areas. - Enhancement of former landfill/raised sites. - Maintain the distinctive 'empty' valley feel, by limiting development within the central part of the area. - Limit village infill and ribbon development, and where development does take place encourage sensitive use of materials and quality of design. - Water level management required for maintenance of high water tables to preserve organic cultural and palaeoenvironmental evidence.